What do I do if I just want to get my concern resolved quickly?

-The Wisconsin “patient rights” law is the only similar law that does not require the client to “exhaust their administrative remedies” before filing a lawsuit.
-In other words, you can take a “patient rights” issue directly to court without having to go through the grievance procedure first.
-(See ss.
-51.61(7), Wis.
-Stats.)
-You are advised to seek competent legal advice if you wish to bring such a lawsuit.
+The Wisconsin patient rights law is the only similar law that does not require the client to exhaust their administrative remedies before filing a lawsuit.
+In other words, you can take a patient rights issue directly to court without having to go through the grievance procedure first.
+(See Wis.
+Stat. § 51.61(7)) You are advised to seek competent legal advice if you wish to bring such a lawsuit.

-You may file a complaint with the Department of Health Services, Division of Quality Assurance (DQA).
+You may file a complaint with the Wisconsin Department of Health Services, Division of Quality Assurance (DQA).
 DQA is responsible for assuring the health, safety, and welfare of the citizens of Wisconsin.
 If you belief that a caregiver, agency, or DQA regulated facility has violated State or Federal laws pertaining to regulated entities, you may file a complaint with DQA.
-Toll free number: 1-800-642-6552.
-There is also an online complaint intake process available on the DQA website at: Complaints about Health Care in Wisconsin
+Call 1-800-642-6552 or visit the DQA complaint webpage.

 The Long Term Care ombudsman responds to complaints and problems of residents or recipients of long term care, such as care in nursing homes, community-based residential facilities, and services of the Community Options Program and managed long-term care programs.
-The Board on Aging and Long Term Care can be reached toll-free at 1-800-815-0015 or at the The Long Term Care Ombudsman webpage.
+The Wisconsin Board on Aging and Long Term Care can be reached toll-free at 1-800-815-0015.

 Contact your county's Child Protective Services agency.
 Those agencies are required to review, investigate, and/or intervene in responding to allegations of child abuse, exploitation, or neglect.
 These Protective Service units try to help resolve issues so that clients are no longer at risk.
 If appropriate, these Protective Service units may contact law enforcement officers for a separate investigation regarding potential criminal conduct.

 If you are receiving services or the payment of your services is administered via a Managed Care Organization (MCO) under Family Care, you may file a complaint with the MCO.
 Please contact the Member Rights Specialist at the MCO for more information about this option.
-The document has additional information: Rights of Family Care Clients (PDF, kb)
+Rights of Family Care Clients (PDF)